Laotian tubing. 2 Australians dead 2012.alcohol water=death. l Can you tell me where does the sewerage go at the bars along the river?

 ^ any cases Luke?
 Besides STDs which can be caught anywhere (or STIs, whatever floats your tube), has there been any cases where a traveller or "stupid idiot" has been to beautiful Laos and returned to transmit a new parasite or disease to another?

 The particular river in question in Vieng is part of the Mekong, so it has quite a strong current, like being caught in a RIP in the ocean.
 Lots of people get what is called Pink Eye,from bacterial infections.
 If you don't over drink it's an enjoyable experience, there are lots of signs saying if you can't swim don't jump!
 It is sad about the recent Aussies that died but if you are moderate it is great fun..
 I jumped in the river and came out fine.
 Some of the bars provide toilets which are located on the river banks which are a short walk from the river.
-Laos is a third world country and that shouldn't be forgotten. about 6 years ago
+Laos is a third world country and that shouldn't be forgotten. over 6 years ago

 Is it me or are the majority of deaths that occur at Tubing Australians?
 Does this say something about the oi oi oi culture or getting 'maggoted' beyond the point of stupidity.
 I have been up that river plenty of times..
 You know the dangers..
 Its down to you and only you to make your judgements.
 Laos is not a nanny state.. no health and safety therefore it is down to you to judge a situation The blame game is ridiculous.
-Responsibility and self respect seems to be lacking in many Australian teenagers. almost 6 years agoAnswered by MAX via WorldNomads.com
+Responsibility and self respect seems to be lacking in many Australian teenagers. about 6 years agoAnswered by MAX via WorldNomads.com

 My Brother was the first person to die on the river this year in Laos.
 He had self respect.
 He wasn't drunk, he had only just reached the second bar.